danwing/referee/draft-wing-settle-referee.md

 TODO: needs more detail and discussion.

-To ease initial bootstrapping the client, the local domain can advertise its Referee server using a SRV resource record of "referee._http._tcp.local" using {{?DNS-SD=RFC6763}}.
+To ease initial bootstrapping the client, the local domain can advertise its Referee server using a new DHCP option.
 The client connects to that server using HTTPS and extracts the public key.
 That public key has either not been seen before or has been seen before: